 Rajesh Vaidya

 Rajesh Vaidya is an Indian composer, best known for Tamil cinema.
-Rajesh Vaidya began their career in 2007.
+Rajesh Vaidya began their career in 2007 and has been a prominent figure in the industry for over 19 years.
 With 30 credits to their name and an average audience rating of 6.3, Rajesh Vaidya remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Rajesh Vaidya's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones